Finding a Top Financial Advisor Firm in Philadelphia, Pennsylvania

 West Capital Management was founded in 1994 by Matthew West.
 In 2016, West Capital Management was acquired by WSFS Financial Corp, a publicly held bank holding company.
-West Capital now operates as a wholly owned subsidiary of WSFS.
-West continues to serve as the firm’s president and chief operating officer (COO).
+West Capital now operates as a wholly owned subsidiary of WSFS, and Robert J. Schneider is now the firm’s president and chief operating officer (COO).

 West Capital offers both investment management and wealth planning, and it says it's "properly staffed for equally strong expertise" in both areas.
 The firm's financial planning and consulting services may include estate planning, retirement planning, investments, education and cash flow needs.

 The firm's approach is modeled after family offices.
 Rather than relying on a single advisor's viewpoint, West Capital clients work with three credentialed specialists: an advisor, a portfolio manager and a wealth planner.

 At the outset of its relationship with clients, West Capital Management works with the client to develop a wealth plan customized to his or her financial objectives, risk tolerance and broader personal ambitions.
 Once the investment policy statement is established, West Capital Management assesses how well a client's current holdings align with the goals and needs outlined in the statement.